foundersandcoders/old-coursebook/patterns/week1/gitcommandREADME.md

 # Git Command Line Documentation

-TODO: Write a project description
+To write a README for Git in the command line.

 ## Usage

-Training notes for Git Command Line
+Training notes for Git Command Line.

 ## Contributing

 Gethin and Matt

 ## Introduction